leberKleber/simple-jwt-provider/README.md

 }
 ```

-### POST `/v1/auth/change-password-request`
+### POST `/v1/auth/password-reset-request`
-This endpoint will trigger a password change request.
+This endpoint will trigger a password reset request.
 The user gets a token per mail.
-With this token, the password can be reset via POST@`/v1/auth/change-password` .
+With this token, the password can be reset via POST@`/v1/auth/password-reset` .

 Request body:
 ```json